Bandsaw: Timber cutting

 Timber mills use very large bandsaws for ripping lumber; they are preferred over circular saws for ripping because they can accommodate large-diameter timber and because of their smaller kerf (cut size), resulting in less waste.

-There are also small portable sawmills consisting of a shop-size bandsaw mounted on a guiding table, which are called bandsaw mills (band saw mills, band sawmills).
+There are also small portable sawmills consisting of a somewhat smaller bandsaw mounted on a guiding table, which are called bandsaw mills (band saw mills, band sawmills).
 Like chain saw mills (a chainsaw on a guiding table), they can be used inexpensively by one or two people out in the field.
 These tools may be used by off-gridders and those doing small scale lumber processing in remote areas.
+Today, even these mills may be powered by electricity.

 In a full-size sawmill, the blades are mounted on wheels with a diameter large enough not to cause metal fatigue due to flexing when the blade repeatedly changes from a circular to a straight profile.
 It is stretched very tight (with fatigue strength of the saw metal being the limiting factor).
 Bandsaws of this size need to have a deformation worked into them that counteracts the forces and heating of operation.
 This is called "benching".
 They also need to be removed and serviced at regular intervals.
 Sawfilers or sawdoctors are the craftsmen responsible for this work.

 The shape of the tooth gullet is highly optimized and designed by the sawyer and sawfiler.
 It varies according to the mill, as well as the type and condition of the wood.
 Frozen logs often require a "frost notch" ground into the gullet to break the chips.
 The shape of the tooth gullet is created when the blade is manufactured and its shape is automatically maintained with each sharpening.
 The sawfiler will need to maintain the grinding wheel's profile with periodic dressing of the wheel.

 Proper tracking of the blade is crucial to accurate cutting and considerably reduces blade breakage.
 The first step to ensuring good tracking is to check that the two bandwheels or flywheels are co-planar.
-This can be done by placing a straightedge across the front of the wheels and adjusting until each wheel touches.
+This can be done by placing a straightedge across the front of the wheels and adjusting until each wheel touches on both its top and bottom.
 Rotate the wheels with the blade in position and properly tensioned and check that the tracking is correct.
-Now install the blade guide rollers and leave a gap of about 1 mm between the back of the blade and the guide flange.
+Now install the blade guide rollers and leave a gap of about 1mm between the back of the blade and the guide flange.
 The teeth of blades that have become narrow through repeated sharpening will foul the front edge of the guide rollers due to their kerf set and force the blade out of alignment.
 This can be remedied by cutting of a small step on the rollers' front edges to accommodate the protruding teeth.
 Ideally the rollers should be crowned, (see belt and pulley systems) a configuration that assists in the proper tracking of bands and belts, at the same time allowing clearance for the set of the teeth.